Historic Robinson Home

 Guided Tours of the Historic Site and Historic Robinson Home

 Volunteers run the guided tours at Rokeby.
 After recent preservation work, the Historic Robinson Home is once again open by guided tour only.
-Guided tours of the historic home and outbuildings are available Thursday, Friday, Saturday, Sunday, and Monday, with tours at 11 am and 2 pm.
+Guided tours of the historic home and outbuildings are available Wednesday–Monday (no tours on Tuesday), with tours at 11 am and 2 pm.
 Tours last approximately one hour.

 Guided Tour